(2018 Filing Season)

 - As of January 7, 2015 Canada Revenue Agency has launched the Electronic Funds Transfer initiative, which requires banks and financial intermediaries to report to the CRA incoming and outgoing international EFT's of $10,000 or more.
 This move has been made to identify high risk taxpayers who engage in aggressive international tax avoidance and who attempt to conceal assets offshore.

 During the current tax preparation season, we will be requesting additional information for reporting in these areas to ensure compliance.

 As a result of the likelihood for increased government scrutiny of all returns filed, we have this year implemented our "Prepaid Audit Assurance Program" .Under this Program, we cover the costs of representation in the event you are audited.

-Number of years occupied as a principal residence divided by the Number of years own
+Number of years occupied as a principal residence divided by the Number of years owned

 This will potentially cause some of the capital gain on sale to be taxable in a case where one moves out of the home prior to its sale.

 Although only the proceeds are reportable if the entire gain is exempt from tax, a late filed election to treat a property as a principal residence will be subject to a penalty under subsection 220(3.5) of up to $8,000.
-(For 2016 CRA has indicated that they will only assess the penalty in the most excessive cases.
-CRA has eliminated the statutory three year limitation for the examination of a return where the disposition of real estate has not been reported.
+(CRA has eliminated the statutory three year limitation for the examination of a return where the disposition of real estate has not been reported.)